-Routing Policies describe the conditions under which calls will be routed to the SIP Entities specified in Section 6.5.
-Two Routing Policies must be added: one for Communication Manager and one for Avaya SBCE.
+Routing policies describe the conditions under which calls will be routed to the SIP Entities specified in Section 6.5.
+Two routing policies must be added: one for Communication Manager and the other for Avaya SBC for Enterprise.
 To add a routing policy, navigate to Routing > Routing Policies in the left-hand navigation pane and click on the New button in the right pane (not shown).
 The following screen is displayed.
 Fill in the following: